pararaum/c64playground/compression/XipZ/README.md

    - If it is greater than zero the following number of bytes are copied verbatim into the output.
    - If it is less than zero, it is negated and a further byte is read.
-This last byte will inticate how far to go back and the negated byte indicates how many bytes are to be copied to the output stream.
+This last byte will indicate how far to go back and the negated byte indicates how many bytes are to be copied to the output stream.
  * Advance the corresponding pointers.